Hands-on Activity Creative Engineering Design:

 2. If a team states a disadvantage to try to move an opposing team down, then the opposing team can defend itself without penalty.

 3. Ask the first team to give an advantage or disadvantage.
-Action continues until one team reaches the top line, until time is called, or until each team has had the opportunity to begin a round.
+The action continues until one team reaches the top line, until time is called, or until each team has had the opportunity to begin a round.
 Each team should have the opportunity to begin a round.

-1. At the conclusion of the game, point out that all transportation fuels have advantages and disadvantages.
+1. After the game, point out that all transportation fuels have advantages and disadvantages.
 Ask the class the following questions:

 1. Was there an obvious winner in either game?